awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kms-key.md

 `EnableKeyRotation`  <a name="cfn-kms-key-enablekeyrotation"></a>
 Enables automatic rotation of the key material for the specified customer master key \(CMK\)\.
 By default, automation key rotation is not enabled\.
+Automatic key rotation is not supported on asymmetric CMKs\.
+For asymmetric CMKs, omit the `EnableKeyRotation` property or set it to `false`\.
 When you enable automatic rotation, AWS KMS automatically creates new key material for the CMK 365 days after the enable \(or reenable\) date and every 365 days thereafter\.
 AWS KMS retains all key material until you delete the CMK\.
 For detailed information about automatic key rotation, see [Rotating customer master keys](https://docs.aws.amazon.com/kms/latest/developerguide/rotate-keys.html) in the *AWS Key Management Service Developer Guide*\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)